Loitering for the Purpose of Prostitution – Penal Code 653.22

 First-offenders will not face any jail time, but repeat offenders could be sentenced to some time in jail, but nothing significant.

-The judge considers all the factors for sentencing, such as their criminal record and their current status of probation or parole, if any.
+The judge considers all the factors for sentencing, such as their criminal record and their current probation or parole status, if any.

 What Are the Related California Crimes?

-There are some specific offenses that could be charged by the prosecutor in addition to PC 653.22 loitering for prostitution, such as:
+Some specific offenses could be charged by the prosecutor in addition to PC 653.22 loitering for prostitution, such as:

 Penal Code 653.23(a)(1) PC – supervising or aiding a prostitute,